 In cancer, it has shown to inhibit the growth of cancer cells and also their multiplication.

-It also seems to be limiting the spread of cancer (metastasis) form one region to another in the body.
+It also seems to be limiting the spread of cancer (metastasis) from one region to another in the body.

-The promising effects are known to be seen in esophageal, mouth, intestinal, stomach, breast, and skin cancers with less side effects.
+The likely effects are known to be seen in esophageal, mouth, intestinal, stomach, breast, and skin cancers with fewer side effects.

 Turmeric has been indicated for inflammation in ancient Indian system of medicine Ayurveda.
 Modern science approves this ability of turmeric in inflammation.

 It is thought to be due to its COX-2 enzyme inhibition activity during inflammation.
-COX-I and COX-II are enzymes involved in synthesis of inflammatory factors or mediators in the body.
-COX-II in particular is exaggerated in production of these inflammatory mediators during an injury or infection leading to intense pain.
+COX-I and COX-II are enzymes involved in the synthesis of inflammatory factors or mediators in the body.
+COX-II, in particular, is exaggerated in the production of these inflammatory mediators during an injury or infection leading to intense pain.
 Inhibition of this COX-II decreases inflammation and associated pain.

-Regularly used anti-inflammatory agents like non-steroidal's have side effects like gastritis, chances of ulcer and heart problems.
-In that case turmeric a herbal remedy is said to be safe alternative due to fewer side effects as a pain reliever.
+Regularly used anti-inflammatory agents like nonsteroidal have side effects like gastritis, chances of ulcer and heart problems.
+In that case turmeric, a herbal remedy is said to be a safe alternative due to fewer side effects as a pain reliever.

 Turmeric is prescribed to relieve inflammations in rheumatism, arthritis, muscle sprains, injuries and surgical incisions.

-Turmeric overall has uses in medicine, food, cosmetic, dyeing and coloring industry.
+Turmeric overall has been used in medicine, food, cosmetic, dyeing and coloring industry.

-Turmeric milk / Turmeric drink: Combination of warm milk or water with a spoon of turmeric and sugar is considered to be a good remedy for soar throat, cough, colds and sinusitis.
+Turmeric milk / Turmeric drink: Combination of warm milk or water with a spoon of turmeric and sugar is considered to be a proper remedy for a sore throat, cough, colds and sinusitis.
 The warmness of the fluid relieves congestion while turmeric combats infection.

-Moreover this mode and dose of turmeric consumption is safer as its effects stay only till the stomach and intestine and rarely enters blood.
+Moreover, this mode and dose of turmeric consumption are safer as its effects stay only till the stomach and intestine and rarely enters the blood.
 So it's a good candidate for all types of localized gut infections.

 Besides turmeric is shown to improve memory and also act as anti-oxidant.